 There is growing interest in rural communities for community investment funds that serve the role of private investor.
 These firms purchase local businesses that are or have closed for home-grown entrepreneurs to take over and purchase back investment shares over time.
 This strategy helps ensure the business, jobs and families remain in the community, while also providing a local entrepreneur the opportunity to purchase a business they otherwise may not have had the opportunity for.

 But each option should be assessed, and a plan drawn up, hopefully with employees and community in mind.
 If an investment co-op or worker co-op is an option you’re considering, contact us.
-We’d love to help.
+We’d love to help with your succession planning.